Last Updated on July 11, 2022 by Aswetravel

 2. Hiking in Crater Lake

 Make time to hike many of Crater Lake’s famed trails if you’re visiting in the summer.
+Learn more about the best Crater Lake hikes.
 Here are a handful of tourists’ favorites:

-- Watchman Peak Trail —this hiking trail promises unobstructed views of Wizard Island from a birds-eye perspective.
+- Watchman Peak Trail —The Watchman Peak Trail is a hiking trail that promises unobstructed views of Wizard Island from a birds-eye perspective.

 - Hikers can climb Mount Scott to the park’s highest peak, which provides panoramic views of the lake and Klamath Basin.

-- Cleetwood Cove—ascends to the lake’s edge, from which all boat cruises depart.
+- Cleetwood Cove—Cleetwood Cove ascends to the lake’s edge, from which all boat cruises depart.
 If you don’t want to take a tour, jump off the cliffs and plunge into the icy ocean.

 - Wizard Island, the popular island that starts from the lake, can be accessed by ferry and offers 360-degree views from its summit.
 Hikers who are brave enough can peek into the summit crater (Witches Cauldron) 90 feet deep.